The Huntsville/Madison County CVB wants to help visitors navigate the evolving COVID-19 landscape, and our top priority is the health and...

 Tangled String Studios will not host concerts or events through 2021.

-The latest Safer at Home Order issued by the State of Alabama allows restaurants to now operate at limited capacity.
+Restaurants, breweries, and similar establishments are now operating at regular capacity, with considerations made for distancing and sanitization guidelines.
 Be sure to check with individual restaurants to confirm operating hours and available service.
 Remember: you can still support your favorite Huntsville eateries by ordering takeout or delivery!
-Order delivery through your favorite mobile apps or GrubSouth, or peruse these lists of venues offering curbside pickup/delivery:
+Order delivery through your favorite mobile apps or local services like GrubSouth or Rocket City Delivered.

 Huntsville International Airport

 Huntsville International Airport (HSV) is working to ensure the facility adheres to all of the CDC recommended cleaning protocol and procedures.
 All individuals entering the airport facility will be required to wear a protective face covering.
-They ask that passengers utilize free-standing hand sanitizer stations as well as wash hands, cough into their arms and simply not come to the airport if you are not feeling well.
-In meeting with TSA and Airline representatives, we are assured that they are also implementing more strenuous standards to protect both employees and passengers.
+They ask that passengers utilize free-standing hand sanitizer stations as well as wash hands, cough into their arms and simply not come to the airport if not feeling well.

 If you fall ill, Huntsville/Madison County is serviced by these hospitals.
 If you are experiencing an emergency, dial 9-1-1.